vitali-fedulov/imagehash/README.md

 # Fast approximate image search with Go

+**Rule of thumb:** try [images4](https://github.com/vitali-fedulov/images4) first, and ONLY IF it is slow for your image set, THEN you need this package.
+Another, likely exotic, use-case for imagehash package is when you have little memory or little compute.
+___

 This hash-table-based package provides fast and RAM-friendly **rough approximation** of image similarity.
-It is a pre-filtering **first step** for large image sets (billions images or more).
-For small image sets use package [images4](https://github.com/vitali-fedulov/images4).
+It is a pre-filtering **first step** for VERY LARGE image sets (millions or billions of images).

-**Second step** is using a more precise package [images4](https://github.com/vitali-fedulov/images4) on the resulting image set produced with package imagehash.
+**Second step** is using a more precise **and slower** package [images4](https://github.com/vitali-fedulov/images4) on the resulting image set produced with package imagehash.

 This 2 step sequence (imagehash > images4) is necessary, because direct one-to-all comparison with images4 might be slow for very large image sets.